xinyangl5722/sep11-freedom-project/blog/entry04.md

 ##### 3/10/2025

 ## Tinkering Process Part 3
 I also had gotten little progress over the days as well.
 However, I got the process of making an obstacle course.
-Some part of the main obstacle course is that there has to be a platform surface in every obby game or else you will be falling in the air.
+I first went to the [official website of Kaboom](https://kaboomjs.com/play?example=platformer)Some part of the main obstacle course is that there has to be a platform surface in every obby game or else you will be falling in the air.
 So I decided to make something for my green bean sprite to land on.
 First, I created some sort of layout for the obstacle course.
 ```js
 const level = addLevel([
   "  @    ",